jorgenhw/GrundtviGPT-3/readme.md

 You may do so through our emails ([Jørgen](mailto:201807750@post.au.dk), [Niels](mailto:202008114@post.au.dk))
 <br />

+## Acknowledgements
+The tools provided in this readme are all developed and provided by [OpenAI](https://openai.com/).
+We refer to their [documentation page](https://beta.openai.com/docs/introduction) for more detailed information.

 This project is part of an exam projekt in Cultural Data Science at Aarhus University, 2022.